“The city, no matter how small,

 “You’re kidding right?”
 I joked lightly, trying to keep my voice steady as I prayed for him not to recognize me.

 “One way I’m guessing.”
 He gave me the price and I paid him.
 “You look familiar miss.
 Do I know you?”

-“Nah.
-You don’t know me.
+“No, don't think so.
 I just have one of those faces.
 Thank you sir.
 When’s the bus coming?”

 “Should be coming in about ten minutes.”

 I nodded and sat down.
 My heart was racing from what I was doing.
 I was actually running away.
 I kept wanting to go back home because it was familiar, but then I thought about the words my father said, the paparazzi, and any inkling of wanting to go home disappeared.
 This happened until the bus came.
 I threw my duffel bag onto the seat next to me and sank into the chair in case any drivers that went past me recognized me and called the cops, or worse, my parents.